alvierahman90/lyt/README.md

 	> - KDE: systemsettings -> startup & shutdown -> autostart
 	> - i3: put `exec --no-startup-id lyt` in your config file
 2. Right click on a video link and press "Play video via lyt"

+## configuration
+You can change the player command in the extension options menu